Life Sciences

 Pharmaceuticals boost food sales

-“Pharmaceuticals are just one of the sectors affected by this boom,” says Lochan Kongera, a consultant in retail and consumer goods at the Porsche Consulting management consultancy.
+“Pharmaceuticals are just one of the sectors affected by this boom,” says Lochan Kongera, a consultant and expert in retail and consumer goods at the Porsche Consulting management consultancy.
 The food industry, too, will be adapting to a new group of consumers.
 After all, people who take GLP‑1 medications usually change their buying patterns at supermarkets.
 According to surveys, GLP‑1 users not only consume 20 to 35 percent fewer calories than before but are also turning to different food products.
 They are more apt to leave snacks, chips, soft drinks, and candy on the shelves while opting instead for fruit, vegetables, and high-protein items.
 The Walmart retail corporation, whose in-house pharmacies provide Ozempic and similar medications, has the customer data to back this up.
 When its CEO addressed the topic in an interview, far-ranging repercussions included drops in the share prices of Coca-Cola and PepsiCo.
 Market analysts feared that the Ozempic boom might lead to a decrease in sales of sugary drinks.

 Corporations go shopping